-- 2. In the Specify Inventory Directory screen, do the following: - a.
-Enter HOME/oraInventory, where HOME is the home directory of the user performing the installation (this is the recommended location). - b.
-Enter the OS group for the user performing the installation. - c.
-Click Next.
+- 2. In the Specify Inventory Directory screen, do the following: - Enter HOME/oraInventory, where HOME is the home directory of the user performing the installation (this is the recommended location). - Enter the OS group for the user performing the installation. - Click Next.
+C.